troclaux/notes/github_actions.md

 - `on`: contains the events that trigger the workflow
   - `<event_name>`: name of the event that triggers the workflow (e.g. `pull_request`, `push`)
     - `branches: [<branch_name>]`: defines branches where the workflow will run on
-- `jobs`: contains jobs that will run
+- `jobs`: contains jobs that will run in parallel
   - `<job_name>`: job's name
     - `name`: job's description (used in GitHub Actions' UI)
     - `runs-on`: defines the job's runner (e.g. `ubuntu-latest`)